List of accidents and incidents involving the Boeing B-52 Stratofortress: 1978

 On 19 October, B-52D (tail number 56-0594) crashed on takeoff at March AFB, Riverside, California, due to loss of power on engines 1 and 2, and loss of water injection on the left wing.
 One crew member was seriously injured while five others died.

 1980–1989

 1980

-A B-52G (tail number (58-0209) with the 19th Bombardment Wing (Heavy) was destroyed on August 19, by a ground fire on the ramp at Robins AFB, Georgia.
+A B-52G (tail number (58–0209) with the 19th Bombardment Wing (Heavy) was destroyed on August 19, by a ground fire on the ramp at Robins AFB, Georgia.

 1981

 On 30 October, a "D" model (tail number 55-0078) with the 22nd Bombardment Wing crashed on a low-level night mission near La Junta, Colorado.
 All eight crew members died.
 The aircraft departed March AFB, California, on a night training flight.
 While cruising at low altitude (about 400 ft above ground) to simulate an aerial attack, the airplane struck a sand dune then crashed and burned.

 1982

 On 29 November, a B-52G (tail number 56-2597) from 93rd Bombardment Wing, Castle AFB, CA, was destroyed in post-landing fire from the hydraulic system.
 After landing, hydraulic fluid from a leaking brake line ignited on the hot brakes, starting a fire in the nose landing gear wheel well.
-The crew managed to evacuate before the fuel tanks ignited however the airplane was a total loss.
+The crew managed to evacuate before the fuel tanks ignited, but the airplane was a total loss.

 On 16 December, a B-52G (tail number 57‑6482) from 328th Bombardment Squadron, 93rd Bombardment Wing at Mather AFB, Sacramento, California, crashed upon takeoff.
 The crew was performing in a local training mission consisting of a Minimum Interval Takeoff and Landing (MITO) mission.
 The crew started the takeoff procedure ten seconds after the first B-52 that used the same runway.
 After liftoff, during the initial climb, the airplane encountered wake turbulences.
-The pilot-in-command decided to reduce engine power but his reaction was excessive, causing all eight engines to flame out.
+The pilot-in-command decided to reduce engine power, but his reaction was excessive, causing all eight engines to flame out.
 Due to a loss of speed, the aircraft stalled and struck the ground.
 It exploded on impact and debris were scattered over a 400 yard distance.
 All nine crew members died.